Shoombuatong/Dataset-Code/README.md

-The datasets used in the construction of our proposed models are available in this website to guarantee and ensure the reproducibility of the proposed model.
+The datasets and codes are available in this website to guarantee and ensure the reproducibility of our proposed models.